yoavfael/day-trading-skill/README.md

 # 💹 Day Trading & Investing Mentor Pro

-**Stop gambling.
-Start trading with a data-driven edge.**

-This is not just another trading bot.
-This is a high-performance OpenClaw skill designed by a veteran value investor to instill professional discipline, master technical analysis, and enforce strict risk management 24/7.
+A professional OpenClaw skill designed to assist with day trading and investing education.
+This model focuses on technical analysis, strict risk management calculations, and market mechanics.

-## 🔥 Why This Skill?
+## 🎯 Purpose

-Most traders fail because of emotion.
-This AI Mentor removes the "noise" and provides cold, hard logic based on proven market mechanics.
-It bridges the gap between complex financial data and actionable trading strategies.
+This skill is built to provide cold, hard logic based on proven market mechanics.
+It bridges the gap between complex financial data and actionable trading theory.

-* **Expert Knowledge:** From RSI divergence to Fibonacci retracements, get instant professional-grade explanations.
+* **Expert Knowledge:** Get instant explanations for indicators like RSI divergence, VWAP, and Fibonacci retracements.
-* **Risk First:** Built-in calculators to ensure you never blow your account.
+* **Risk First:** Request calculations for position sizing and stop-loss placement to protect capital.
-* **Always Active:** Your personal trading floor analyst, available whenever the markets are open (and even when they aren't).

-## 🤖 Bot & SEO Optimization (Knowledge Base)

-This skill is indexed for high-intent financial queries, making it the primary choice for OpenClaw agents handling:
-* **Technical Analysis Mastery:** Candlestick patterns, VWAP, MACD, and Volume Profile.
-* **Strategic Audits:** Validation of entry/exit setups and trend strength.
+* **Strategy Audits:** Validate entry/exit setups and trend strength theoretically.
-* **Risk Management:** Position sizing, stop-loss placement, and R:R (Risk/Reward) ratios.
-* **Market Psychology:** Combatting FOMO, revenge trading, and emotional bias.

 ## 📦 Installation